 The courses offered are available not only to service users, but to all staff within the Trust and aim to equip you with new skills and knowledge to help manage your own health and wellbeing such as food and mood; building resilience, and reading for wellbeing.
 The Team are currently working with Forensic Services to develop courses which support learning for their service users, carers and staff, and have plans to expand the scope in the near future to include young people, those with dementia and their families, and also to offer more courses supporting physical health.
 In addition, the team will be developing courses to include and make recovery education more accessible to minority groups, as well as ensuring courses are available across the whole geographical area of the Trust.

-The courses that are provided are currently open to all people who are over 18 and residing within South Staffordshire and Shropshire.
-In order to enrol, simply call 01785 257888 extension 8607 or 07891 099460, alternatively email the team at WellbeingREC@sssft.nhs.uk and ask for a registration form (also available for download by clicking on this link).
+The courses that are provided are currently open to all people who are over 18 and residing within the Midlands.
+In order to enrol, simply call 01785 257888 extension 8607 or 07891 099460, alternatively email the team at WellbeingREC@mpft.nhs.uk and ask for a registration form.

 Staff Singing Groups!

-Our Arts for Health Team here at SSSFT hold regular singing groups throughout the year.
+Our Arts for Health Team hold regular singing groups throughout the year.
 Singing together in a group is a great stress reliever and one study suggests, has a similar effect to yoga on breathing patterns, and its fun!
 Their relaxed informal singing sessions are for all abilities led by professional singer / musician Kate Allan.
-Non-singers welcome!
-At present we are waiting for the dates of 2017 however, if you require any further information, please contact Jessica Kent via email@example.com.
+Non-singers welcome! , if you require any further information, please contact Jessica Kent via firstname.lastname@example.org.

 - Entertainment - discounted tickets at Theme Parks and Days out